 Spelling is a very important part of the Year 5 English curriculum and therefore a new list of target words from the National Curriculum will be sent home every week to practise, in a red folder.

-It is our aim that all pupils move up to Year 6 having excellent recall of times tables up to 12 so pupils are tested every week.
+It is our aim that all pupils move up to Year 6 having excellent, rapid recall of times tables up to 12 so pupils are tested every week.
 Please check your child’s red folder every Thursday for their current times table target

 Do you have skills, knowledge and have lived experiences that could be beneficial to our pupils at Penwortham?
 For example, you may be a practising Buddhist or be of the Windrush generation.
 Your line of work may involve promoting sustainable living (for example) or you may have links to people who would be happy to run professional development sessions for members of Penwortham Primary School.

 If so, please sign up to the Penwortham community!